 The mountains are vacation, and vacation is also having fun.
 Once put down the skis do not let fatigue win.
 There is a natural remedy to avoid this problem, it's called Aperitiv.
 Some doctors also recommend some specific recipes, such as the Vin Brulè or the Spritz Aperol.
 The first is warm red wine with spices, it really warms the heart in the cold days, the second is a north italy typical pre-dinner light cocktail.
 And if the weather forecast for tomorrow is not the best?
 In that case, you won't have to get up too early, so you might consider extending the fun to the entire night.

 The original idea for this page was to write a single article for all the year.
 To avoid making the page too long, however, we decided to divide it into different parts.
-Here you've read what to do in Cortina in winter, but do not forget to read also what do in Cortina in summer and what to do in the sorroundings of Cortina, where we describe the activities for which it's necessary to have a means of transport, such as a car or the bus.
+Here you've read what to do in Cortina in winter, but do not forget to also readwhat to do in Cortina in summer and what to do in the surroundings of Cortina, where we describe the activities for which it's necessary to have a means of transport, such as a car or the bus.

 Hoping you liked the page on things to in winter in Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.